 Didactic opportunities include:

-- Surgical Grand Rounds and M&M
+- Surgical Grand Rounds

-During these rotations, you will be mentored by attending physicians, fellows, chief residents, PAs, NPs and surgical residents.
+During these rotations, you will be supervised by attending physicians, fellows, chief residents, PAs, NPs and surgical residents.
 For the majority of the rotations, you will be paired with residents and/or PA/NPs with whom you will provide a totality of care: assess and respond to patient care needs, provide medical and surgical care with guidance from senior staff, and prepare patients for their immediate and long-term discharge needs.
 You will also see pre- and post-operative patients in clinic with surgical PAs, NPs and Attending physicians.

 For each rotation, there is a designated primary rotation preceptor.
 You should contact this preceptor the week before your rotation starts, meet in person, and review the service objectives and expectations with them.